Quantifying Knowledge Distillation Using Partial Information Decomposition: A Framework For Maximizing Transferred Knowledge

-\begin{remark} We observe that the Task-aware Layer-wise Distillation (TED) framework \citep{taskAware} shares intuitive similarities with RID, with regard to distilling task-related knowledge.
+This, along with Theorem \ref{thm_griffithBrojaRed}, completes our claim that the proposed framework maximizes a lower bound for the transferred knowledge.
+RID loss terms can be extended to multiple layers as follows: Replace the single term $\mathcal{L}_{t}(\theta_t, \phi_t)$ in \eqref{eq_ridTeacherLoss} with a sum of terms $\sum_{k=1}^K \mathcal{L}_t^{(k)}(\theta_t^{(k)}, \phi_t^{(k)})$ corresponding to each pair of layers $T^{(k)}$ and $S_{\eta_s}^{(k)}$ where$k=1,\dots,K$.
+Similarly, replace $\mathcal{L}_s(\theta_s,\sigma,\eta_s)$ in \eqref{eq_ridStudentLoss} with $\sum_{k=1}^K \mathcal{L}_s^{(k)}(\theta_s^{(k)}, \sigma^{(k)}, \eta_s)$.
+The framework is summarized in Algorithm \ref{algo_rid}.
+The advantage of RID over the VID framework \cite{variationalKD} which maximizes $\mi{T}{S}$ can be observed in the experiments that are detailed in Section \ref{sec_experiments}. \begin{remark} We note that the Large Language Model (LLM) fine-tuning framework of Task-aware Layer-wise Distillation (TED) \cite{taskAware} shares intuitive similarities with RID regarding distilling task-related knowledge.
 However, they take a heuristic approach when designing the framework.
 In fact, our mathematical formulation can explain the success of TED as detailed in Appendix \ref{appdx_vidAndTed}.
-In addition to the domain of application, the difference between TED and RID can mainly be attributed to the following: \begin{enumerate}[label=(\roman*), wide, topsep=0pt] \item During the first stage, TED trains both $f_t(\cdot)$ and $f_s(\cdot)$ whereas RID only trains $f_t(\cdot)$. \item In the second stage loss, TED includes an ordinary mean squared error term whereas RID includes a weighted (using $\sigma$) mean squared error term. \end{enumerate} To the best of our knowledge, our work is the first to information-theoretically quantify the actual task-relevant distilled knowledge and formally incorporate it into an optimization. \end{remark}
+In addition to the application domain, the difference between TED and RID can mainly be attributed to the following: \begin{enumerate}[label=(\roman*), wide, topsep=0pt, itemsep=0pt] \item During the first stage, TED trains both $f_t(\cdot)$ and $f_s(\cdot)$ whereas RID only trains $f_t(\cdot)$. \item In the second stage loss, TED includes an ordinary mean squared error term whereas RID includes a weighted (using $\sigma$) mean squared error term. \end{enumerate} To the best of our knowledge, our work is the first to information-theoretically quantify the actual task-relevant transferred knowledge and formally incorporate it into an optimization. \end{remark}